zuoanqh/DeepMind-Atari-Deep-Q-Learner-2Player/README.md

     ./test_gpu2_versions <game name> [<maxepoch>] [<maxseed>]

+All these scripts write file `dqn/<game name>.csv`, that contains following game statistics:
+ * *Epoch* - epoch number,
+ * *Seed* - seed used for this run,
+ * *WallBounces* - total number of wall-bounces in this run,
+ * *SideBounce* - total number of padd-bounces in this run,
+ * *Points* - total number of points (lost balls) in this run,
+ * *ServingTime* - total serving time int this run,
+ * *RewardA* - total reward of player A,
+ * *RewardB* - total reward of player B.
-All these scripts write file `dqn/<game name>.csv`, that contains game statistics for plotting. **NB!** All scripts append to this file, so after several runs you might want to delete irrelevant lines.
+**NB!** All scripts append to this file, so after several runs you might want to delete irrelevant lines.

 To run all experiments at once: